jemaljemy/visitors-profile/README.md

+# Visitor Management App

+A simple, client-side web application for managing and tracking visitor information using SQLite in the browser.

+### Features
+- Search visitor profiles
+- Ban/unban visitors with password protection
+- Import data from a CSV file
+- Persistent data storage via LocalStorage

+### Owner
+Jamal Laqdiem

 A Guide to Client-Side Application Development

 This document provides a comprehensive overview of the components, architecture, and best practices for building a self-contained, client-side web application.
 It is designed for developers who want to create a web application that runs entirely within the user's browser without requiring a separate backend server.